Callum2305/Recon.py/README.md

 # Recon.py
 This is the recon scanning tool I had to create as part of my Scripting module.
 I have copied the repository from my school account to also store it here for later reflection, as I may come back to this in the future to improve upon it in my own time, when I feel I am ready to do a better job.

+I recieved a grade of 73% for this project.

 # Assignment2, project overview:
 Repository for assignment 2, recon.py <br>
 This is a scanning tool called recon.py, designed to be used to gather information from a websites open ports, and output it to a readable json and csv file.
 It is ran through the CLI.